matthiasn/talk-transcripts/Hickey_Rich/MaybeNot.md

 abstract.
 And in programming, we only get mappings via code.

 That is not true, actually.
-We have an even more primitive way to get from a mapping from one set to another.
+We have an even more primitive way to get from a mapping of one set to another.
 And it is the literal map.
 It is saying: if you give me this, I will give you that.
-If you give me this other thing, I will give you that other thing.
+If you give me this other thing, I will give you this other thing.
 And if you give me this third thing, I will give you this third thing.
 I am saying specifically, declaratively, with no executable code, no functions being run, nothing, a definition of a function.
 A mathematical function.
 A mapping between a set and another set.
 It is a concrete thing.

 It is the best function in programming, because it is the easiest one to understand.
 It should be a function.
 It should be something that you can call, if it is a function.
 And we can call the keys, right?
 We do this all day long.
 Maps are the most fundamental functions in programming.
 They should not be denigrated.
 They should be exalted.
 This is the first place to start.
-This is the simplest thing you can do.
+This is the simplest thing that you can do.

 There is no code associated with it.
 There are no categorical statements that need to be made about it.
 It is not like: something